Home

 savitzky.com before I thought of

 it.
-That's okay; I like .net.
+That's okay; I like .net, because it is neither

 - steve.savitzky.net